robert-westenberger/knowledgebase/web-development/react/rendering.md

 After the render phase above, react will now take the list of required changes that need to be applied and apply them to the actual DOM.

 # How Does React Handle Renders?
+## Queuing Renders
+After the initial render has completed, there are a few different ways to tell React to queue a re-render

+Class components (this.setState(), this.forceUpdate())
+Function components (useState, useReducer)

+or calling ReactDOM.render(<App />), which is equivalent to calling forceUpdate() on the root component